• Home

 Overhead photo collage of how to make Oven Roasted Mushrooms step by step with the step direction written out on each photo.

-How to serve roasted mushrooms?
+How to serve oven roasted mushroom?

 Roasted mushrooms are extremely versatile and can be served as an appetizer, side dish or light vegetarian main.
+I personally love these silky, zesty mushrooms with Italian dinners, like crispy parmesan chicken cutlets, italian sausage pastas, lemon chicken pastas, and bolognese recipes.

 See this post for a comprehensive list on how to serve mushrooms and what to serve with mushrooms!